JOGO insole sensors

 The Dutch startup JOGO is currently working on insole sensors for football players worldwide to help them track, analyze and accurately improve their own development.
 “It’s going to give players insights to work with and clubs and trainers more data to improve the game of their team.”

-The JOGO sensors will be released in the summer of 2021 but are already available for pre-sale on shop.jogo.ai.
+The JOGO sensors will be released in the winter of 2021 but are already available for pre-sale on https://kickstarter.jogo.ai/.

 Players can connect the sensors to their JOGO app to record their technical and physical performances in real-time.
 At the same time, coaches can access the data through the trainer dashboard.
 The sensors will track the performance of a player during matches and training sessions.
 “Our sensors easily fit every boot and can be used without limitations in all workout environments.
 Even during matches, something that’s not possible with many other external wearables”, Dwinger continues.
 The sensors have been created in such a way that they won’t need to be removed from the boot after using them.
 They can be charged using a magnetic USB charger.”
 But that’s not all: our sensors are also at the lower end of the price range.
 We want to make a product that is more accessible for everyone to use.”